MohammedAhmedAbdelkaway/test/STM_README.md

 Description:
- This file describes the failure condition for the stm test and the content of the generated report STM summary in sb_bridge_stm.
+ This file describes the failure condition for the STM test and the content of the generated report STM summary in sb_bridge_stm.

 Test Fail Condition:
- The stm test (tc_stm_commit or tc_stm_boundary) fails under acheiving any of the following condition:
+ The STM test (tc_stm_commit or tc_stm_boundary) fails under achieving any of the following conditions:
- 1. Number of received AXI4 Stream packets during the simulation = 0.
+ 1. Number of the received AXI4 Stream packets during the simulation = 0.
- 2. Number of the received Avalon Stream packets during the simulation = 0. in case there are correctly sent AXI4 stream packets.
+ 2. Number of the received Avalon Stream packets during the simulation = 0, in case there are correctly sent AXI4 stream packets (at least one bridge to game packet).
- 3. There is uvm error.
+ 3. There is any uvm error.
 Where the uvm errors happen when:
       a.
 There is unacceptable residence time mismatch between RTL and Golden residence time.
       b.
 There is received Followup STM message on RX AXI4 Stream or Avalon without previous received sync STM message at the interface.